 You of course need raspberries (fresh is best, but we can work with frozen ones too), milk, heavy cream, sugar, and vanilla extract.
 That’s it.

 I don’t know if it’s because the weather is starting to warm up, or what it is, but I have been craving ice cream lately, and homemade ice cream is always a good choice!
+Try our blackberry ice cream, or strawberry ice cream recipes instead if you want to use up a different berry.

 Tips for making the best creamy ice cream: